-I had a difficult time comparing Leesa vs. Saatva.
+I had a difficult time comparing Leesa vs. Saatva Classic.
 They are very different mattresses in terms of design, feel and construction – but they are also among the best mattress values in their class.

 Leesa is also highly-rated and popular among online mattress shoppers.
 Compared with Saatva, the Leesa mattress is a simpler three-layer memory foam mattress.
 That said, Leesa uses a special type of foam that sets it apart from most of its competitors.

 So which one should you choose?